Star Trek VI: The Undiscovered Country is the sixth movie in the Star Trek film series, released in 1991.

 Rura Penthe Warden: This is the gulag Rura Penthe.
 There is no stockade.
 No guard tower.
 No electronic frontier.
 Only a magnetic shield prevents beaming.
 Punishment means exile from prison, to the surface.
 On the surface, nothing can survive.
 Work well, and you will be treated well.
 Work badly, and you will die.

 - Homeworld Evacuation: As part of the peace treaty, the Federation agrees to help evacuate the Klingon homeworld before the planet runs out of breathable oxygen in fifty years.
-However, as The Next Generation and Deep Space Nine show Qo'noS to still be the Klingon capital and seemingly no worse for wear eighty years after the events of this movie, the Federation and Klingons apparently found some way of fixing the problem.
+However, as The Next Generation and Deep Space Nine show Qo'noS to still be the Klingon capital and seemingly no worse for wear eighty years after the events of this movie.
+Either the Federation and Klingons apparently found some way of fixing the problem, or Qo'noS was actually relocated to a different planet and just referred to as that.

 - Honor Before Reason: The Klingons are a violent, aggressive people whose Empire represents the antithesis of every Federation value.
 "Let them die" would be the expected response from anyone short of a saint.
 And yet the Federation offers them an olive branch anyway.